 A cycle sportive taking place around iconic Loch Ness offering the chance to cycle 66 miles (106 km) on traffic free roads.
 The 360° closed-road route around the loch starts and finishes in the Highland capital of Inverness, offering 900 m of ascent.
-There is a timed King of the Mountain stage, with a 4.8 mile (9 km) climb gaining 380 m in height with a gradient reaching 12% at times.
+The King of the Mountain stage is a 4.8 mile (7.72 km) climb gaining 380 m in height with a gradient reaching 12% at times.

 Please refer to Rider Zone for everything you need to know about the Etape Loch Ness from registration, start waves, support stations and recommended kit.